- The Best P90 Pickups For Your Guitar! - December 28, 2021

 The Tone Print technology of the Sentry is an Android and iOS app that features a very generous library of individual setting for guitar players that use this noise gate pedal.
 If you’re not a fan of smartphone, there’s also the possibility to use Mac or PC software and customize the settings to your own liking.

 You will also get two free cables, which is one less thing to worry about.
-The front side of this noise gate pedal has three knobs that allow you to change the damp, threshold, and decay.
+The front side of the TC Electronic Sentry Noise Gate Pedal has three knobs that allow you to change the damp, threshold, and decay.
 Also important: you have the option to power it with an AC adapter, but it also works with a 9V battery, in case a power source isn’t nearby.

 The Sentry is the kind of noise gate pedal suitable for people who know that sometimes they have to spend more money to get a really high-quality product.
 Even so, despite its spicy price tag, it can deliver high-quality noise reduction, to the delight of all people who’ve used this gadget so far.

 - 15.2 Ounces

 - Computer customization options